 The Client warrants (such warranty being deemed to be repeated on each occasion that the Client uses any e-Service, Equipment, Software, Materials or Information) that:

 it has read and understands the following: Technical difficulties could be encountered in the provision of the e-Services and Information.
 These difficulties could involve, amongst other things, failures, delays, malfunction, software erosion or hardware damage, which difficulties could be the result of hardware, software or communication link inadequacies or other causes.
 Such difficulties could lead to possible economic and/or data loss.
 Conducting business through any electronic system exposes the Client to risks associated with system, software or component failure.
-In the event of a system, software or component failure (including at any third party whatsoever), it is possible that for a certain time period, the Client may not be able to enter Instructions, enter orders, execute transactions, modify or cancel orders, or request or access information.
+In the event of a system, software or component failure (including at any third party whatsoever[needs clarification]), it is possible that for a certain time period, the Client may not be able to enter Instructions, enter orders, execute transactions, modify or cancel orders, or request or access information.
 System, software or component failure may also result in loss of orders or order priority;

 it is fully authorised to enter into, and to perform its obligations under, these Terms;